Jorge-Hoyos/certifications/aws/practitioner/notes/cloud-guru-course.md

   - value - data made up of a sequence of bytes
   - Version ID
   - Metadata - Data about you are storing
-  - subresources
+  - sub resources
 - Data Consistency
   - Read after write consistency from PUTS of new objects
-    - If you write a new file into S3 and read it inmediatly you will access the file
+    - If you write a new file into S3 and read it immediately you will access the file
-  - Eventual consistency for overwrite PUTS and DELETS (can some time to propagate)
+  - Eventual consistency for overwrite PUTS and DELETES (can some time to propagate)
-    - If you update an existing file or delete a file and read it inmediatle, you may get older version, or you may not.
+    - If you update an existing file or delete a file and read it immediate, you may get older version, or you may not.
 Changes can take time
 - Built for 99.99% availability for the S3 platform
 - Amazon guarantee 99.9% availability
 - Amazon guarantees 99.999999999% durability for s3 information